 We arrived at about 3.30am and had thought after such a journey that we’d want a room to crash in and we were right.
 Our driver for the week, Moni, met us at the airport and took us straight to the hotel.
 We were completely exhausted and it was great to be able to rest for a few hours.

-Things to do in Kovalam
+Things to do with kids in Kovalam

 Kovalam is a busy resort and fishing town.
 It’s proximity to Trivandrum means it can get quite crowded.
 There’s loads to do in and around the town.

 We thoroughly enjoyed the Kovalam Lighthouse and checking out the local beaches in first few days of our break.

 A day or two later, in we decided to go on a little river boat to another beach.
 I’m pretty sure it was the Karamana River but irritatingly 2 years later I don’t remember!
 A definite side note to this blog is that I am basically preserving all our memories for years to come 🙂